qmlbook/qmlbook/docs/fluid/fluid.rst

 .. issues:: ch05

-Often animations will be more complex then just animating one property.
+Often animations will be more complex than just animating one property.
 You might want to run several animations at the same time or one after another or even execute a script between two animations.
 For this, the grouped animation offer you a possibility.
 As the named suggests it's possible to group animations.
 Grouping can be done in two ways: parallel or sequential.
 You can use the ``SequentialAnimation`` or the ``ParallelAnimation`` element, which act as animation containers for other animation elements.
 These grouped animations are animations themselves and can be used exactly as such.

 .. figure:: assets/groupedanimation.png

-All direct child animations of a parallel animation will run in parallel, when started.
+All direct child animations of a parallel animation will run in parallel when started.
 This allows you to animate different properties at the same time.

 .. literalinclude:: src/animation/ParallelAnimationExample.qml
     :start-after: M1>>